-This table summarizes components of the net pension liability of the participating employers and nonemployers at June 30, 2018:
+This table summarizes components of the net pension liability of the participating employers and nonemployers at June 30, 2019:

 Components of Net Pension Liability (dollars in thousands)

-Total pension liability \$ 94,095,067
+Total pension liability \$ 100,291,641

-Plan fiduciary net position 75,532,925
+Plan fiduciary net position 78,788,937

 Employers' and nonemployers'

-net pension liability \$ 18,562,142
+net pension liability \$ 21,502,704

 Plan fiduciary net position as a percentage

-of the total pension liability 80.27%
+of the total pension liability 78.56%

-Actuarial assumptions: The total pension liability was determined by an actuarial valuation as of June 30, 2017, using the following actuarial assumptions, applied to all periods including in the measurement:
+Actuarial assumptions: The total pension liability was determined by an actuarial valuation as of June 30, 2018.
+Based on the funding policy adopted by the Board on May 15, 2019, the investment rate of return assumption was changed to 7.25% in the June 30, 2018 actuarial valuation.
+Therefore, the investment rate of return used in the roll-forward of the total pension liability is 7.25% using the following actuarial assumptions, applied to all periods including in the measurement:

-Inflation 2.75%
+2.50%

-Salary increases 3.25 - 9.00%, including inflation
+3.00 - 8.75%, including inflation

-Investment rate of return 7.50%, net of pension plan investment expense, including inflation
+7.25%, net of pension plan investment expense, including inflation

+1.50% semi-annually

 Postretirement mortality rates were based on the RP-2000 White Collar Mortality Table with future mortality improvement projected to 2025 with the Society of Actuaries' projection scale BB (set forward one year for males) for service retirements and dependent beneficiaries.
 The RP-2000 Disabled Mortality Table with future mortality improvement projected to 2025 with Society of Actuaries' projection scale BB (set forward two years for males and four years for females) was used for death after disability retirement.
 There is a margin for future mortality improvement in the tables used by the System.
 Based on the results of the most recent experience study adopted by the Board on November 18, 2015, the numbers of expected future deaths are 8-11% less than the actual number of deaths that occurred during the study period for healthy retirees and 9-11% less than expected under the selected table for disabled retirees.
-Rates of mortality in active service were based on the

-RP-2000 Employee Mortality Table projected to 2025 with projection scale BB.
+Rates of mortality in active service were based on the RP-2000 Employee Mortality Table projected to 2025 with projection scale BB.

-The actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the period July 1, 2009 - June 30, 2014.
+The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period July 1, 2009 - June 30, 2014, with the exception of the long-term assumed rate of return on assets (discount rate) which was changed from 7.50% to 7.25%, and the assumed annual rate of inflation which was changed from 2.75% to 2.50%, effective with the June 30, 2018 valuation.